tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ### Actors and Mailboxes

 Because the `Async` module is modeling itself off of [`gen_server`](https://erlang.org/doc/man/gen_server.html), it uses the [message-passing semantics](https://en.wikipedia.org/wiki/Actor_model#Message-passing_semantics) of the Actor model.
-This means that when a method is called, rather than running right away, the method is put into the "mailbox" to be processed by the object.
-Messages are processed one at a time in the order they are received.

 [This StackOverflow answer](https://stackoverflow.com/a/10816216/2475008) (from erlang co-creator Robert Virding) does a good job explaining it:

->All messages are placed in a process' message queue and processes handle their message one-by-one.
+> All messages are placed in a process' message queue and processes handle their message one-by-one.
 If a message arrives while a process is busy then it is placed in the message queue.

+This means that when a method is called, rather than running right away, the method is put into a "mailbox" to be processed by the object when it is able.
+Messages are processed one at a time in the order they are received.

 Staying true to their inspiration, `concurrent-ruby` follows a similar idea of queuing up method calls to be processed one at a time.
 [Here](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/async.rb#L323-L334) is the relevant code in the gem: